eneam/mboxviewer/README.txt

 Changes
 ---

+v 1.0.3.25

+ - To improve mboxview, please post reviews on what works, what doesn't, create bug tickets and enhancment requests;
+ - Added support for Ctrl-C to Copy text in the message pane.;
+ - Added code to check whether a user has permission to write to registry.
+Mbox Viewer will not work if the user can’t write to Window’s registry.;
+ - Changed the file name of exported mail as eml file from message.eml to mime-message.eml to minimize potential conflict with mail’s attachment name.;
+ - Updated User Manual to describe new and updated features.;

 v 1.0.3.24

  - To improve mboxview, please post reviews on what works, what doesn't, create bug tickets and enhancment requests;